utkuseyithanoglu/utkudata-clean-up-pandas-for-beginners-project/README.md

 <!--hide-->
-# Final prework project - Step by step guide
+# Data clean up Pandas for beginners
 <!--endhide-->

-- Understand a new dataset.
+- Understand and explore real-world datasets using Pandas tools.
-- Use the knowledge acquired in the prework to solve the issues raised.
+- Clean, filter, and transform data to extract valuable insights.
-- Analyze, if necessary, other questions.
+- Prepare data for analysis or machine learning models.

 <how-to-start>